 6. NAIL YOUR FOCUS

 Many otherwise great images are spoiled by crappy focus.
 It’s especially easy to lose focus if there’s a lot going on in the frame, as your camera’s autofocus will decide for you which thing to focus on and it may well not be the thing you wanted it to.
-It’s super-easy to tell the camera where to focus.
+With camera phone photos it’s super-easy to tell the camera where to focus.
 Just tap on the relevant spot on the screen and you should see a focus square appear over your focus point of choice.
 You can change focus by tapping other areas at will.
 If you want to lock the focus so it doesn’t move even if your phone does, then just tap and hold.
 Ideally focus on eyes, face or whatever the point of interest is in your photo.

 7. CONTROL THE LIGHT